How Do Air Move? (Mechanism And Effects)

 As cool air moves under warm air, the wind is created.
 Wind occurs as air moves from high air pressure to a place of low air pressure.
 Gas particles are closer together than in warm air in cool air.
 It means that every liter of cool air is heavier than every liter of warm air.
 The cool air will sink when the two kinds of air are next, forcing the warm air to rise.

-Six huge convection currents form in the air earth.
-They form because tropical regions get warm more than other parts of the earth.
+Six huge convection currents form in the air on Earth.
+They form because tropical regions get warmer than other parts of the Earth.
 Warm air from tropical areas rises.
 After they are cooled, it sinks further north and south.
-The huge convection currents move and combine with the earth’s spinning to cause regional surface wind patterns.
+The huge convection currents move and combine with the Earth’s spinning to cause regional surface wind patterns.
 Winds generally move from west to east over much of the United States.

 Jet streams are high above the ground between the huge convection currents.
 A jet stream is a band or a high-speed wind formed by different temperatures between the conduction currents.
 Even though it is very high, a jet stream affects air movement changes in temperature, winds, and precipitation.